Organic nuclear reactor: Major experiments

 Although various European nations did development work on organic reactor designs, only the Soviet Union built one.
-Work on the 5 MW thermal Arbus NPS began in Melekess, Russia in 1963 and it ran until 1979.
+The ARBUS (АРБУС) reactor was an experimental organic-cooled research reactor operated by the Research Institute of Atomic Reactors.
+Work on the 5 MW thermal ARBUS (АРБУС) NPS began in Melekess, Russia in 1963 and it ran until 1979.
 It produced a maximum of 750 kW of electricity.
+The research reactor was used to investigate coolant stability, radiolysis, and materials compatibility under irradiation, as well as the use of standard carbon steels in reactor construction.
 In 1979 it was rebuilt as the AST-1, this time to deliver 12 MW of process heat instead of electrical power.
 It ran in this form until 1988.
+Like its Western counterparts, the program identified coolant degradation and chemistry control as limiting factors.